What you will learn

 You need to write a logic that does the following steps:

 - store the hash of the result in the _determinism.iexec_ file

 - store the encoded result (using ABI.encode) in the _callback.iexec_ file

 Then, push you docker image on Dockerhub, and deploy it on iExec using the SDK.

 **2. Smart contract (on-chain)**

-- Edit the [provided template](https://github.com/iExecBlockchainComputing/price-feed-doracle/blob/master/contracts/PriceOracle.sol) by filling your app ID
+- Use the [provided template](https://github.com/iExecBlockchainComputing/price-feed-doracle/blob/master/contracts/PriceOracle.sol) with your app ID

 - Use truffle to deploy the smart contract

 ### Going further: About Decentralized Oracles (optional read)